michaelmungaimaina/alx-low_level_programming/0x00-hello_world/README.md

  - A script that generates the assembly code of a C and saves it in an output file.
        -- The C file will be saved in the variable $CFILE -- The output file should be named thes same as the C file, but with the extension .s instead of .c
+# Task 3
+ - A script that compiles a C file and creates an executable named cisfun -- The C file named will be saved in the variable $CFILE